DataCurationNetwork/data-primers/SAS Data Curation Primer/SAS-data-curation-primer.md

 In addition to research fields, SAS programmers also work at many companies, for example insurance companies for processing claims, data entry centers, finance industry, etc.

-Examples below link to OSF, DataLumos and CDC which offer SAS data files for data curation (see Figures 1, 2 and 3).
+Examples below link to [OSF](https://osf.io/zma9h/files/), [DataLumos](https://www.datalumos.org/datalumos/project/101764/version/V1/view?path=/datalumos/101764/fcr:versions/V1/Documentation&type=folder) and [CDC](https://www.cdc.gov/nchs/nhis/nhis_2017_data_release.htm) which offer SAS data files for data curation (see Figures 1, 2 and 3).

-There might be no a perfect example for SAS data curation due to various limitations, but the Biological Psychology Data, the State Library Administrative Agencies survey (SLAA) and the National Health Interview Survey (NHIS) created good sample SAS data files for data sharing and reusing.
+There might be no a perfect example for SAS data curation due to various limitations, but [the Biological Psychology Data](https://osf.io/zma9h/files/), [the State Library Administrative Agencies survey (SLAA)](https://www.datalumos.org/datalumos/project/101764/version/V1/view?path=/datalumos/101764/fcr:versions/V1/Documentation&type=folder) and [the National Health Interview Survey (NHIS)](https://www.cdc.gov/nchs/nhis/nhis_2017_data_release.htm) created good sample SAS data files for data sharing and reusing.

 There are a variety of files can be documented for data sharing.
 In general, the essential documentation should include three types of documents: (1) a data set in more than one format; (2) a SAS code/program file for data importing, preparation or analysis; and (3) an instructional file, data documentation file or linkable publication that provides information about variables, data analysis, and/or how to use the data set (see Figures 1, 2 and 3).

 In addition to a SAS data file (.sas7bdat), the data set should be provided with at least one of the following formats to make the data set reusable in other software environments.

-- CVS
+- <em>CVS</em>
-- TXT
+- <em>TXT</em>
-- ASCII
+- <em>ASCII</em>
-- MDB/DBF
+- <em>MDB/DBF</em>

 The SAS code/program file (.sas) is a syntax file which can be used to import data, prepare data (i.e., rename variable names, recode variables, compute variables, etc.), and repeat and validate data analysis.

 A file providing information about how to use the data set can be one of the following documents.

-- Readme file (.pdf) directs users how to use the data file.
+- <em>Readme file (.pdf)</em> directs users how to use the data file.
 It may contain such contents as data use restriction, data collection instrument (i.e., questionnaire) structure, description of data files and their formats, and how to use the data set in different formats.
-- Data documentation file (.pdf) provides such information as research background and purpose, research methodology, data collection and processing, variable description, how to use the data file, etc.
+- <em>Data documentation file (.pdf)</em> provides such information as research background and purpose, research methodology, data collection and processing, variable description, how to use the data file, etc.
--	A linkable publication (.pdf) is the original publication using the data set, which provides detailed information about the data.
+-	<em>A linkable publication (.pdf)</em> is the original publication using the data set, which provides detailed information about the data.

-In addition to the above three essential data documents, the National Health Interview Survey (NHIS) provides more documents which may be very useful for depositing a large data set.
+In addition to the above three essential data documents, [the National Health Interview Survey (NHIS)](https://www.cdc.gov/nchs/nhis/nhis_2017_data_release.htm) provides more documents which may be very useful for depositing a large data set.
 For example,

--	Variable summary (.pdf) is a metadata or variable dictionary file, providing more details about to the variables.
+-	<em>Variable summary (.pdf)</em> is a metadata or variable dictionary file, providing more details about to the variables.
-- Variable Layout (.pdf) is a codebook file, providing labels of each numerically categorized variable
+- <em>Variable Layout (.pdf)</em> is a codebook file, providing labels of each numerically categorized variable
-- Variable frequencies file (.pdf) provides descriptive statistics of the variables, such as frequency, percent, missing values, etc.
+- <em>Variable frequencies file (.pdf)</em> provides descriptive statistics of the variables, such as frequency, percent, missing values, etc.

 ![](sas1.jpg)
-Figure 1: SAS data documentation provided by Open Science Framework.
+Figure 1: SAS data documentation provided by [Open Science Framework](https://osf.io/zma9h/files/).

 ![](sas2.jpg)
-Figure 2: SAS data files provided by DataLumos.
+Figure 2: SAS data files provided by [DataLumos](https://www.datalumos.org/datalumos/project/101764/version/V1/view?path=/datalumos/101764/fcr:versions/V1/Documentation&type=folder).

 ![](sas3.jpg)
-Figure 3: SAS data documentation provided by National Center for Health Statistics and Centers for Disease Control and Prevention.
+Figure 3: SAS data documentation provided by [National Center for Health Statistics and Centers for Disease Control and Prevention](https://www.cdc.gov/nchs/nhis/nhis_2017_data_release.htm).

 # Key Questions to Ask Yourself